 The version in Bukhari, Book LXII Ch.
-8:13a says that rather than let the companions "treat [some] as eunuchs" while stuck out on military campaign, the Prophet allowed them to have sex with corrupted women [رَخَّصَ لَنا أنْ نَنكِح المَرأَة بالشَّوْبِ], and he recited to them from the Qur'an (5:87): "O ye who believe!
+8:13a says that rather than let the companions "treat [some] as eunuchs" while stuck out on military campaign, the Prophet allowed them to have sex with a woman who was not keeping chaste [رَخَّصَ لَنا أنْ نَنكِح المَرأَة بالشَّوْبِ], and he recited to them from the Qur'an (5:87): "O ye who believe!
 Make not unlawful the good things which Allah has made lawful for you, but commit no transgression."
-This reflects the ancient view that a man could only commit adultery by having sex with a married woman (who was not his wife, of course).
+This reflects the ancient view that a man could commit adultery only by having sex with a married woman (who was not his wife, of course).

 The fact that Muhammad forbade the companions from designating men as eunuchs is not the point here.
 Of course, using a straight male as a eunuch was wrong -- that was essentially the sin of the people of Lut.
 But what about using a eunuch (i.e. one who permanently lacks arousal with women) as a eunuch?
 Given that ibn Mas'ud made reference to the use of eunuchs for sexual gratification, and given that the Prophet understood what he meant, that indicates that the use of eunuchs for sexual gratification was known in Arabic society, and was considered a use that was appropriate to eunuchs.
 Since eunuchs were not considered male, there was no prohibition against it, not even in the Qur'an.

 objects for straight men in the Mamluk dynasty,

 according to David Ayalon in Eunuchs, Caliphs, and